borntofrappe/Front-End-Practice/Pokemon Alphabet/README.md

 ## Notes

 In its original version, this was meant to be a project focused solely on the pseudo-3d engine Zdog.
-I decided to also include a 2D variant to practice with SVG syntax.
-You can find the specific version in the folder bearing the same name.

-The SVG project allows to actually create the basis for the Zdog version.
+I decided to instead draw the 26+ critters using SVG syntax, and dedicate Zdog to only one specimen.